awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

 + [Section 14\.9 Cache Control](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9)
 + [Section 14\.21 Expires](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.21)

-For an example of how to add `Cache-Control` and `Expires` header fields using the AWS SDK for PHP, see [Upload an Object Using the AWS SDK for PHP](https://docs.aws.amazon.com/AmazonS3/latest/dev/UploadObjSingleOpPHP.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For an example of how to add `Cache-Control` and `Expires` header fields using the AWS SDK for PHP, see [Upload an Object Using the AWS SDK for PHP](https://docs.aws.amazon.com/AmazonS3/latest/dev/UploadObjSingleOpPHP.html) in the *Amazon Simple Storage Service User Guide*\.
 Some third\-party tools are also able to add these fields\.

 ## Specifying the amount of time that CloudFront caches objects<a name="ExpirationDownloadDist"></a>